 Earnings data from 1951 through 1977 are potentially censored, that is, the earnings report is not allowed to exceed the social security taxable earnings cap.
 Beginning in 1978, we have access to uncapped W-2 earnings reports.
 Among those with positive earnings, 22.5 percent of households have earnings capped in 1971, while 3.2 percent were capped in 1951.
 We impute earnings above the taxable earnings limit using Tobit regressions where earnings are the dependent variable and covariates include indicator variables for marital status, census regions, race and ethnicity, birth year, gender, and education group.
-To add a dynamic element to the earnings distribution in each of the preceding 4 years.
+To add a dynamic element to the earnings imputations, we include variables for the household's position in the aggregate earnings distribution in each of the preceding 4 years.
 We replace capped earnings in cases where the predicted earnings from the regression exceed capped earnings.
 The predictions typically exceed the capped amounts for more than 80 percent of the capped observations.